siongui/userpages/content/articles/2018/04/12/go-get-instagram-user-information-from-html-source%en.rst

-When I visited Instagram_ user profile page, looked at the HTML source code, I accidentally found that the some user information is embedded in the *window.._sharedData* variable in *script* tag.
+When I visited Instagram_ user profile page, looked at the HTML source code, I accidentally found that the some user information is embedded in the *window._sharedData* variable in *script* tag.
 The user information is stored in JSON format, so I wrote a small program to retrieve the information from the HTML source.
 The following is complete source code:

 .. code-block:: go